supercuriosity/Finemote-Fines-Robot/Docs/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Declaration

+This project is primarily for personal debugging purposes.
+For the latest official version, please pull from: https://gitee.com/fins-robotics/FineMote.git

 ## Contact 📧

 - **Me**: https://haifengsun.netlify.app/